jisungbin/jisungbin/README.md

 Experience Engineers for us.
 I love development that creates references.

-I'm currently working as an Android engineer.
+I'm currently working as an Android platform engineer.

 ### I'm interested in...